timothestes/poc-poetry-partifact-plugin/README.md

 ## POC-POETRY-PARTIFACT-PLUGIN

-This project is a poetry plugin that wraps the `poetry add/install` commands.
+This project is a poetry plugin that wraps the `poetry add/install` commands and adds some logic that will authenticate to AWS CodeArtifact under the hood.

 Before any poetry `add` or `install` commands are run, this plugin will check the `pyproject.toml` file for any codeartifact sources.